Carlosmaths/Machine-Learning---Learning-Path/README.md

 # Machine-Learning---Learning-Path
-These notebooks contain all the process I have covered in Machine Learning
+These notebooks contain all the process I have covered in Machine Learning.
+They were created originally in Google Colab.